Curriculum

 Brief clinic talks, bite-sized education, bedside teaching, QI, research ...

 Throughout each year, residents are scheduled for a weekly half-day outpatient clinic, regardless of their assigned block rotation (with a few exceptions), which helps to develop continuity-of-care skills.
 Year-round brief clinic talks provide bite-sized education on outpatient topics.
-Formal conferences include scheduled bedside-teaching sessions, occasional grand rounds, daily core curriculum discussions in general medicine and the sub-specialties, residents reports, and periodic journal club meetings interspersed with morbidity/mortality and clinical pathological conferences.
-Residents also are actively encouraged to conduct clinical research activities, including submission of case reports and design and implementation of clinical protocols.
+Formal conferences include scheduled bedside-teaching sessions, occasional grand rounds, daily core curriculum discussions in general medicine and the sub-specialties, resident reports, and periodic journal club meetings interspersed with morbidity/mortality and clinical pathological conferences.
+Residents also are encouraged to conduct research activities, including submission of case reports and design and implementation of clinical protocols.
 Quality-improvement (QI) skills begin with online courses and then immersion into new or existing quality-improvement projects related to Internal Medicine, often in interprofessional settings with aims aligned to institutional goals, allowing residents to discover how large institutions can manage systemwide improvements.
 Dedicated QI time allows residents to complete projects or to more deeply examine areas of interest.

 Focus on evidence-based medicine